Custom Rules

 Writing Rules in TypeScript

-that exports all the same objects and types, but with typescript-eslint support.
+The @typescript-eslint/experimental-utils package acts as a replacement package for eslint that exports all the same objects and types, but with typescript-eslint support.

 caution

-and do not recognize typescript-eslint nodes and properties.
+@types/eslint types are based on @types/estree and do not recognize typescript-eslint nodes and properties.

-You should generally not need to import from eslint
+You should generally not need to import from eslint when writing custom typescript-eslint rules in TypeScript.

 Rule Types

-interface that allows specifying generics for:
+@typescript-eslint/experimental-utils exports a RuleModule interface that allows specifying generics for:

-: a union of string literal message IDs that may be reportedOptions
+MessageIds: a union of string literal message IDs that may be reportedOptions: what options users may configure for the rule

 import { TSESLint } from '@typescript-eslint/experimental-utils';